✓ Updated February 2026

 When is the absolute best time to drive the Blue Ridge Parkway, and what should I expect?

-Are there any 'must-do' overlooks or hikes that aren't on every Top 10 list?
+Are there any 'must-do' overlooks or hikes that aren't on every postcard?

 What's the deal with cell service and GPS along the Parkway?

 Don't count on your phone working reliably!
 Cell service is spotty at best, and often non-existent, especially in the deeper sections.
-Download offline maps of the Parkway *before* you go – Google Maps and apps like Gaia GPS are lifesavers.
-Relying solely on GPS can be frustrating, so grab a physical map from a visitor center; they're surprisingly detailed and essential for planning stops.
+My best advice is to download offline maps of the Parkway and surrounding areas before you go.
+Grab a physical Parkway map from a visitor center too; they're invaluable for planning stops and understanding milepost markers.

-Are there any local etiquette or customs I should be aware of?
+Are there any local foods or drinks I should seek out while visiting?

 What is the cheapest month to visit Blue Ridge Parkway, USA?